yam-finance/yam-protocol/README.md

 Shrimp is a community that gathers all leeks.
 We share the latest Pump tokens and collectively discuss the latest DeFi technology!
 Anyone who holds 5% of Shrimp Coins can make a Advanced Pool.
 All Shrimp Holders will start marketing your token! why?
 Because we are a group of people who want to fight whales.

 ## Shrimp strategy
 When the new token goes online, the shrimps will give back to the community.
 After the community votes , we will open a new pool, and the total amount of each pool will be fixed at 30,678 Shrimp.
-We will use the power of shrimp community to attract more shrimps.
+We will use the power of the shrimp community to attract more shrimps.

 ## Level of ocean
 🐋 Humpback Whale = 5000 BTC or more